Celothelium ischnobelum (Nyl.) M.B. Aguirre

 Distribution: C - Tosc.
 S - Camp (Puntillo & al. 2000).

 Note: a mild-temperate to subtropical, doubtfully lichenised species found on smooth bark, especially of Corylus and Ilex in sheltered and humid situations, with an apparently western distribution in Europe; to be looked for further in Tyrrhenian Italy.
-The species is included in the Italian red list of epiphytic lichens as “Endangered” (Nascimbene & al. 2013c).
+It is included in the Italian red list of epiphytic lichens as “Endangered” (Nascimbene & al. 2013c).

 Growth form: Crustose